 Agency, Distribution & Supply Agreements Solicitors in Manchester and London

 When considering how to market, sell or distribute your products, it is important to be aware of the difference between an agent and a distributor.
-At Monarch Solicitors, our corporate solicitors can support you when entering an agency or distribution agreement, advising on whether the terms offered are right and fair, and can help you understand the legal framework.
+At Monarch Solicitors, our corporate solicitors can support you when entering Agency, Distribution & Supply Agreements, advising on whether the terms offered are right and fair, and can help you understand the legal framework.
 Our corporate solicitors can also help you negotiate better terms if needed.

 These purchase goods from a supplier and sells them on to customers, usually adding a small sum on top to cover costs and profit.
 These are set up using distribution agreements and is used where the supplier has no presence in a market or country.
 Therefore, it is vital the terms of the agreement are clear, and they often cover: